cryptopig/Vedant-BlueStamp-Portfolio/index.md

 Raspberry Pi Imager, VS Code, RPi OS (Linux), SSH (through VS Code), VNC (Through Tiger VNCViewer)
 ![Terminal Screenshot](shellscreenshot.png)
 #### How it works:
-In order to connect to the Arduino, I had to use use a method called Secure Shell, or SSH.
+In order to connect to the Raspberry Pi, I had to use use a method called Secure Shell, or SSH.
 Both the Raspberry Pi and my laptop have their own IP addresses, ports, and MAC addresses.
 When the computer initiates a request to connect to the Raspberry Pi on port 17872, the computer and RPi negotiate a secure, encrypted connection.
 ![Raspberry Pi Screenshot](rpiinterface)
 For the webcam module, it uses a wire strip to connect to the Raspberry Pi and it communicates using the PiCamera2 Python library as well as the libcamera module.
 By creating some basic Python code using PiCamera2, I was able to capture photos such as the one below:
 ![PICamera Photo](picam.png)